davidleacock/zio_research/README.md

 - [ ] Review system to make sure components make sense and isn't over-engineered
 - [ ] Diagram system
 - [ ] Once that is complete then write a Main Application entry point
+- [ ] Create infra trait for tests